splunk/public-o11y-docs/get-started/tutorials/collector-configuration-tutorial-k8s/collector-config-tutorial-start.rst

    minikube dashboard

-The empty Kubernetes dashboard appears in your browser, meaning that you still haven't deployed a containerized app in the cluster.
+The empty Kubernetes dashboard appears in your browser, meaning that you still haven't deployed a containerized app.

 Install the Splunk Distribution of OpenTelemetry Collector